croservices/cro-website/docs/reference/cro-webapp-template-syntax.md

 ## Variables

 Various Cro template constructs introduce variables.
-These include iteration, subroutines, macros, and parts.
+These include iteration, subroutines, macros, fragments, and parts.
 Note that variables that are in scope in the `route` block at the location `template` is called are *not* in scope in the template; only variables explicitly introduced inside of the template can be referenced.

 The `<$name>` syntax is used to refer to a variable.
 It will be stringified,